 Author: Frank W. Jackson, M.D.

-Please refer to the essay on Ulcerative Colitis for more complete information about this disorder.
 You should understand that all treatment, including diet therapy for ulcerative colitis, must start with a solid partnership with your physician.
 This information is to supplement your knowledge of dietary factors that may influence your disease.

 Evidence based care is something we in medicine always seek.
 It means that each treatment we select is carefully measured with evidence to be sure that it is helpful.
 With medications, in particular, we insist that the benefit strongly outweigh the risk.
 However, there are many areas of medicine where the final data is just not there, so physicians do the best they can, using the available research as a guide and always assessing any downside risk to a particular treatment.

 Diet for ulcerative colitis falls into this uncertain area because the disorder is an inflammatory one of the colon.
 This is where the fiber and food residue we eat ends up.
 Is it not possible that the foods we eat or don’t eat may be part of the problem?
 Studying this is difficult because animal and plant food contain hundreds, no, thousands of different chemicals.
 When these multiple natural substances interact in our intestines with the over 1,000 different bacteria in the colon with a total bacteria count of many trillions, some very strange things may occur, both good and bad.

 I present two sections.
 One is the standard dietary recommendations that are found in our gastroenterology textbooks and on the web site of our prestigious organizations such as Crohn’s and Colitis Foundation and The Mayo Clinic.